📦

 How long does it take to recover lost and overdue containers from customers?

-Without systematic tracking, recovering lost containers is a manual process requiring phone calls, shipping record reviews, and customer coordination—work that often takes 20-40 hours per recovery initiative and succeeds only 35-45% of the time.
-With a returnable container tracker, recovery follows a structured workflow: automated aged container alerts at 5 days overdue (sends proactive customer notification), escalation at 10 days overdue (generates recovery request with financial incentives), and coordination at 20+ days overdue (direct contact with customer logistics team).
-Recovery rates improve to 75-85% because customers receive clear visibility and automated reminders.
-Average recovery time drops to 8-12 business days from initial alert to container return.
-For a food distributor managing 8,000 totes across 120 customer locations with a 3% annual loss rate (240 containers), systematic recovery typically recovers 180-200 containers annually that would otherwise be written off—a recovery value of $7,200-9,600 per year even after accounting for shipping costs.
+Without tracking, recovering lost containers means phone calls, digging through shipping records, and customer coordination.
+It takes 20-40 hours per recovery effort and works only 35-45% of the time.
+With a tracker, recovery is automated: alerts at 5 days overdue, escalation at 10 days, direct contact at 20+ days.
+Customers see clear notifications and reminders automatically.
+Recovery improves to 75-85%, and average recovery time drops to 8-12 business days.
+For a food distributor with 8,000 totes at 120 locations with a 3% annual loss rate (240 containers), systematic recovery typically brings back 180-200 that would've been written off—$7,200-9,600 annual value even after shipping costs.

 What is the ROI timeline for a returnable container tracking system?